buriedpot/jmtrace/README.md

 mvn clean package
 ```

 3. After step 2, you will get a jar under the Maven output directory "target" called "jmtrace-1.0.jar".
 You can also get a jar under the "target" directory called "jmtrace-1.0-jar-with-dependencies.jar".
 Execute `java -javaagent:<jmtrace jar path> -jar <your jar> <your arg1> <your arg2> ...` command to execute the ".jar" file to get the result.
-You can also enter directory "jmtrace" and execute `./jmtrace --jar <your jar> <your arg1> <your arg2> ...`.
+You can also enter directory "jmtrace" and execute `./jmtrace -jar <your jar> <your arg1> <your arg2> ...`.

 **Example**: